I’ve seen two ways of calling superclass methods.

 dragMoveEvent(self, event)

+Which of course makes sense when you think about it.
+First the cursor enters the widget, then moves within it, then you drop.
+Simple, right?
 And since I couldn’t find an example of this behavior when I was googling (drop file on list, list adds file path) I threw together this example.
 This example can also reorder the list after you have dragged files on it.

 import sys